-Tracing merchant seaman in the 19th century
+Tracing merchant seamen in the 19th century

 Trying to trace a merchant seaman in the later parts of the 19th century is fairly difficult.
 There are no records of service, ‘pouches’, or central records.
 If you know the name of ship, then you can trace their service back through crew lists and agreements but otherwise you need to consider other avenues.